 I was driving to work one morning when I stopped at a traffic light.
-As the light turned green I noticed the car in front of me move and smack into the car ahead.
+As the light turned green, the driver in front of me hit the gas and smacked her car into the car in front of hers.
 The driver quickly put her hands on top of her head like she couldn’t believe what she had just done.
-I felt bad for both involved, until the guy she hit got out of his car.
-He immediately started to scream and curse her out.
+I felt bad for both involved— until the guy she hit got out of his car.
+He screamed and cursed her out.
 As I watched him go on and on, I became enraged.
 I wanted to get out of the car and intervene.
-However, I was so angry, all I had the capacity to do at that moment was get in his face.
-It would have made a tense situation worse.
-So I didn’t.
-I ended up maintaining enough restraint to remain in my car, waiting until I knew she was ok before moving on.
+However, I was so angry that all I had the capacity to do at that moment was get in his face.
+I would have made a tense situation worse.
+So I didn’t do it.
+I maintained enough restraint to remain in my car, waiting until I knew she was OK before driving away.

-The thing that kills me is that if this was a fight in my family I would have not exercised the same restraint.
+What kills me is that if this had been a fight in my family, I would have not exercised the same restraint.
 I would have gotten in someone’s face.
-Fights break out in families all the time.
-As they escalate they get closer and closer to causing long term relational damage.
+Family fights break out all the time.
+As they escalate, they get closer and closer to causing long term relational damage.
 We have the power to defuse it.
-Here are 5 tools to diffuse family fights.
+Here are 5 tools to defuse family fights.

-- Arms: leave open; Stay away from folding your arms (communicates you are closed off) or putting your hands on your hips (communicates dominance–you are trying to intimidate).
+- Arms: Leave them open and avoid folding your arms (which communicates that you are closed off) or putting your hands on your hips (which communicates dominance, like you’re trying to intimidate).

-- Hands: open palms, preferably up and extended toward them like an invitation to come together.
+- Hands: Keep your palms open, preferably up and extended toward others like an invitation to come together.

-- Sit down: invite them to do the same if you can.
-Sitting down is like putting a gun back in the holster.
+- Sit down: Invite the others to do the same.
+Sitting down is like putting a gun back in its holster.

-Try to understand how the other person sees the situation.
+This can be really hard—especially when family fights get heated.
+However, try to understand how other people in your family see the situation.
 Go beyond hearing their words.
-Hear the things they aren’t saying, their tone and feelings.
-Discern what is driving their position.
-Show them you are working to see their side.
+Hear what they aren’t saying, in their tones and the feelings they express with body language.
+Discern what is driving their positions.
+Show them you are working to see their sides.